Japanese wine: 20th century

 During the 1970s and 80s the skill level of wine making increased and the purchases of both imported and domestic wine grew with the rapidly expanding economy.
 Specialists began to call their holdings "wineries", and the emulation of Western style hedging and cultivation of insect resistant grape varieties spread.
 For the first time domestic wineries began to focus on producing superior wines using only domestically cultivated grapes.
 Also, in response to demand from Japanese consumers, the production of organic wines also became popular.

 In the 1990s and 2000s due to a reduction in taxes on imported wine and a diversification of Japanese food culture, wine consumption continued to grow.
 In 1995, Shinya Tasaki became the first Japanese to be awarded the title of Meillieur Sommelier du Monde, and helped to significantly raise public awareness of wine appreciation.
 Media attention given to the beneficial effects of polyphenol (tannins) and local government led efforts to promote high quality domestically produced wine also contributed to industry expansion.
 From 2002 onward, leading with Yamanashi Prefecture, competitions focused on "Japanese wine using only 100% Japanese grapes" began.

+By the end of the 20th century, the growing popularity of wine within Japan translated into an estimated 15 million people now drinking wine on a regular basis.